 Update PowerShell and Enable Advanced Logging

 In addition to setting up centralized logging, organizations should ensure that instances of PowerShell are logging activity.
 PowerShell is a cross-platform command-line shell and scripting language that is a component of Microsoft Windows.
-CISA has observed threat actors, including APT actors, using PowerShell to hide their malicious activities.
+CISA has observed threat actors, including advanced persistent threat (APT) actors, using PowerShell to hide their malicious activities.

 - Update PowerShell instances to version 5.0 or later and uninstall all earlier PowerShell versions.
 Logs from PowerShell prior to version 5.0 are either non-existent or do not record enough detail to aid in enterprise monitoring and incident response activities.